 - If your overall HRV is dropping, it means you are burning out and should consider slowing down.

-If you have diabetes, then refining your food choices to normalise your blood sugars is critical.
-However, regular blood sugar tracking is likely a waste of time and money for most people who are following a Ketogains style approach (i.e. tracking their food to ensure they are moving towards an optimal weight, getting adequate protein and lifting regularly), because it’s simply not necessary.
+If you have diabetes refining your food choices to normalise your blood sugars is essential.
+However, regular blood sugar tracking is probably going to be a waste of time and money for most people who are following a Ketogains style approach (i.e. tracking their food to ensure they are moving towards an optimal weight, getting adequate protein and lifting regularly).

-Unless you require therapeutic ketosis to help manage epilepsy, cancer, Alzheimer’s or Parkinson’s measuring your blood ketones is probably going to be a waste of time and money.
+Unless you require therapeutic ketosis to help manage epilepsy, cancer, Alzheimer’s, dementia, Parkinson’s, measuring your blood ketones is probably going to be a waste of time and money.

-Lots of people get caught up chasing ‘optimal ketosis’ by eating more dietary fat and less protein.
-However, this is exactly the opposite of what you need to gain strength and lose body fat and improve your metabolic health in the long term.
+Some people get caught up chasing ‘optimal ketosis’ by eating more dietary fat and less protein.
+However, this is precisely the opposite of what you need to sustainably gain strength and lose body fat and improve your metabolic health in the long term.

 Blood ketones do increase when we don’t eat.
-But high ketone levels don’t mean you are burning your body fat.
-It could just be three Bulletproof coffees and exogenous ketones you just had to get that are driving your high ketone levels.
+But high ketone levels don’t necessarily mean you are burning fat from your body.
+It could just be the three Bulletproof coffees and exogenous ketones you just had that are driving your high ketone levels.

 Some people, especially those who are physically fit and/or have been practising a low carb diet for a long time, seem to have lower blood ketone levels, even if they are eating a ‘ketogenic’ diet.
 It’s hard to know whether this is due to the more efficient use of ketones or the fact they are burning more fat through non-ketogenic pathways.

-Someone who is not so metabolically healthy can load up on exogenous ketones, butter and MCT oil and get a high blood ketone reading on their meter.
-But this may just mean that they have eaten a lot of fat that they are not burning (because of their lack of activity and/or poor metabolic health) and the fat is backing up in their bloodstream.
+Someone who is not metabolically healthy can load up on exogenous ketones, butter and MCT oil and see a high blood ketone reading.
+But this may just mean that they have eaten a lot of fat that they are not burning (because of their lack of activity and/or poor metabolic health) but rather backing up in their bloodstream.

-Ketogains’ Tyler Cartwright has lost nearly three hundred pounds without exceeding 0.4mmol/L blood ketones on his ketone metre (other than that time he ate nothing but lard for two weeks as an experiment and got to 0.5mmol/L).
+Ketogains’ co-founder Tyler Cartwright has lost nearly three hundred pounds without exceeding 0.4 mmol/L blood ketones on his ketone metre.

 Micronutrients and nutrient score

-You may have gathered that I’m a big fan of micronutrients.
-Focusing on the nutrient-dense whole foods above and the meals below will get you most of the way to optimal nutrition.
-However, you can also track your macronutrients in Cronometer which will help you identify the nutrients you are not getting from your diet.
+Focusing on nutrient-dense foods and meals will give you a good chance of getting optimal nutrition.
+However, you can also track your micronutrients in Cronometer to help you identify the nutrients you are not getting from your diet.

-The Nutrient Score is a measure of the micronutrient quality of your diet.
-If you were able to get two times the recommended daily intake of all the essential micronutrients, you would get a perfect score of 100%.
+The Nutrient Optimiser Score is a measure of the micronutrient quality of your diet.
+If you were able to get three times the recommended daily intake of all the essential micronutrients, you would get a perfect score of 100%.